buddyboss/buddyboss-platform/src/readme.txt

 * Profiles - Fixed 'Nickname' field privacy when set as other than 'Public'
 * Network Search - Fixed results title when using apostrophe or blank entry
 * Emails - Fixed email not sending for site admin changing a user's password
-* LearnDash - Fixed Hidden social groups not appearing in backend for LD groups
+* LearnDash - Fixed 'Hidden' social groups not appearing in backend for LD groups
 * MemberPress - Fixed JavaScript conflicts with Stripe credit card field

 = 1.3.5 =